-With the rapid development in technology, a high quality website of today having all the bells and whistles might become outdated or even obsolete in the future.
+With the rapid development in technology, a high-quality website of today have all the bells and whistles might become outdated or even obsolete in the future.
 Thus, it is paramount to run regular checkups on the working of your website, and keep the system updated - as per the changes in platforms or environment your site runs upon.

 Conducting a website performance check is even more important for a company which uses the website to generate business.

-Would you like to have SoftNEP perform a website performane test for you?
+Would you like to have SoftNEP perform a website performance test for you?
 Let us know!

 Website Performance Test Metrics